jannfis/ansible-kubernetes-centos7/README.md

 ```
 Of course, all the nodes should already be bootstrapped (i.e. user account(s) set up, SSH keys deployed, etc.).
 These tasks are all beyond the scope of this play.

+All nodes configured above should be able to fetch stuff from the Internet via HTTPS, at least through a HTTP proxy server.
+Offline installations are not supported.

 Additionally, if you intend to use the *glusterfs* feature, you must provide a dedicated block device on all ```kubernetes-worker``` node.
 The name of this device should be similar on each node.

 ## Configuration